MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/tdn-timer.md

 ## <a name="return-value"></a>Valore restituito

-Per reimpostare il TickCount, l'applicazione deve restituire **S \_ false**, in caso contrario il TickCount continuerà ad aumentare.
+Per reimpostare il tickcount, l'applicazione deve restituire **S \_ FALSE,** in caso contrario il tickcount continuerà a incrementare.

 ## <a name="requirements"></a>Requisiti